nate-levine/nate-levine.com/README.md

 # 📋 Development Plans
 ## DOING:
-* Design and implement a website icon.
+* Standardize titles to each page.

 ## TO-DO:
 ### *Content*